Manage access to lists

 Example 3:

 Workspace access is set to No access, Sales team is set to Read and write, and Marketing team is set to Read only.
 No member access is set.
-A member on both teams will have Read and write access, since the more permissive team level is applied.
+A member on both teams will have Read and write access, since the most permissive access level is applied.

 Example 4: